Stoeckel Hall, 203.432.2986

 M.A. (en route to the Ph.D.)
 Students enrolled in the Ph.D. program qualify for the M.A. degree upon the successful completion of seven courses, at least six of which are seminars given in the department, along with the passing of the style and repertory examination and an examination in one foreign language.
 Of the six departmental seminars, at least two grades must be Honors; the remaining five grades must average High Pass.

 Terminal Master’s Degree Program The department offers admission to a small number of students in a terminal M.A. program.
 Candidates must pass seven term courses achieving an average of High Pass and at least one Honors, complete a special project, and pass an examination in one foreign language.

-A historiographical survey of major topics, issues, and techniques of musicological research.
-We consider the position of musicology in the broader context of historical thought and provide a conceptual foundation for further work in the field.
+A survey of the major works, topics, issues, and techniques of ethnomusicological research as it has developed over the past century.
+We consider the position of the field within the broader contexts of society and the academy and provide a bibliographic foundation for further work in the field.

-MUSI 721b, History of Theory II Ian Quinn
+MUSI 720a, History of Theory I Ian Quinn

 MUSI 812a or b, Directed Studies: Ethnomusicology Staff